The 12 Dos and Don’ts of Wedding Etiquettes: A Comprehensive Guide

 1. Double-check your invite list

-Before you begin compiling guest lists, it is important to remember that anyone who is invited to the pre-wedding celebrations, such as the engagement party, bridal shower, and bachelor/bachelorette party, should also be invited to the wedding itself.
+As you start the exciting journey of putting together guest lists for your wedding, it’s important to keep in mind the little details of wedding etiquette, especially when it comes to pre-wedding celebrations.
+It is important to remember that anyone who is invited to the pre-wedding celebrations, such as the engagement party, bridal shower, and bachelorette party, should also be invited to the wedding itself.

 Wedding invitation etiquette for couples